 (Entry free to members.
 Guests are welcome and are invited to make a donation of £2 towards expenses)

 Northumberland County Council's Ponteland Schools and Leisure Centre Application was approved at a meeting of the Strategic Planning Committee on Thursday 11th January 2018.

-The proposal still requires approval by the Secretary of State as it is an encroachment into greenbelt.
-Civic Society has raised concerns about the extent of tree felling which has taken place ahead of Government approval and which has had a huge impact on the view from Callerton Lane.
+The proposal has been cleared by the Secretary of State and is an encroachment into greenbelt.
+Civic Society has raised concerns about the extent of tree felling which has taken place ahead of detailed planning permission, which might have introduced conditions, and which has had a huge impact on the view from Callerton Lane.

 The documents on the NCC planning site do not currently include the usual site plan but the landscaping plan gives a good idea of the layout; the white area is the area to be occupied by the new leisure centre and schools buildings.

 This Draft Local List is of buildings, open spaces or other local features of value to the community – not otherwise formally Listed – Click here to view the list.

 This was made by Bellway in respect of the Police Headquarters site under the reference: 17/02747/REM.
 It covers a proposal for 258 new dwellings on a Brownfield site.